FLIGHT OF THE PHOENIX (2004)

 what ultimately would be the point of seeing it?

-to were sensational.
-Jonathan Demme's version of THE
+were sensational, like Jonathan Demme's version of THE

-original film as well as making the proceedings surprisingly tense, and
+with updating the original film as well as making the proceedings

-who’s who of Hollywood talent (from Jimmy Stewart to Ernest Borgnine,
+who’s-who of Hollywood talent (from Jimmy Stewart to Ernest Borgnine to

-modest research into the original allowed me to make some eerie findings: the
+Some modest research into the original allowed me to make some

-original film used a real plane instead of a preponderance of computer
+eerie findings: the original film used a real plane instead of a

 Maybe if the makers of the ’65 classic had all of the CGI